11. Preparing for an inspection

 Responses are shared with the inspector for the service or setting and are used to inform the planning and scheduling of inspections.
 Where there are no responses for a service or setting, this also forms a line of enquiry for the inspection.

-11.3 Notifications and reports made under regulation 35 and NMS 25
+11.3 Notifications and reports made under national minimum standard (NMS) 25

 Inspectors must regularly review notifications and reports under NMS 25.
 This is important regulatory activity.
 Inspectors must focus on both the content and quality of these notifications and reports as part of their evaluation of how well the agency monitors its impact on the experiences of children and other service users.